teuben/teunix/Install/Linux_U20.04.md

 - the boot process is not a few sec, ubuntu is, but kubuntu takes a long time (>1 min)
 - gwenview loads very slow (sometimes, not clear when/how)
-- k4dirstat crashes - has been filed
+- k4dirstat crashes - has been filed - and seems to work now, few weeks later.
 - kazam -   Failed to correctly detect operating system, but seems to then record
 - System Settings -> Window Management -> KWin Scripts -> Get New Scripts    [BUG Hide Inactive Borders - reboot needed]
 - System Settings -> Regional Settings -> Language -> Add languages [BUG: flashing when clicked]